bitplode/create-rust-ios/README.md

 This is a code generator.
 Yes, the dreaded animal that takes (some) input and spits out code.
 In this case, we enter a configuration for a Rust lib project that will be used by a Swift iOS project.
 Let's see where this goes.

+## Credit

+The ideas for this repo were inspired by [Emil Sjölander's article, "Rust on iOS"](https://medium.com/visly/rust-on-ios-39f799b3c1dd).
+It will be helpful to you, if you read that first.

 ## Configuration

 Location of file: